evjeny/pinterest_scraper/README.md

 * `--firefox_binary`: path to firefox executable
 * `--geckodriver`: path to geckodriver
 * `--headless`: if provided, then headless browser mode will be used
+* `--image_extensions`: list of image extensions, if image's url doesn't match any of them, then the image will be saved without extension.
+By default: `".jpg" ".gif" ".png" ".jpeg"`

 !
 Notice: while scraping some of the links might be corrupted, that's why the result number of downloaded images may be less than number of pins on `url` page